-In accordance with this policy and CGPR, the Board has established the following objectives in relation to gender diversity.
+In accordance with this policy and CGPR, the Board has established objectives in relation to gender diversity.
 The aim is to achieve these objectives over the coming 2 to 4 years as director and senior executive positions become vacant and appropriately skilled candidates are available.
-Representation of female employees in the Company's workforce across its Australian and USA businesses are as follows:
+Representation of female employees in the Company's workforce is as follows: